highlights of operations

 Cutting-edge applications of the industry’s latest processes flow across Chevron’s worldwide operations, linking, for example, national employees in the PZ with specialists in Houston.

 Employee development programs focus on improving job performance and leadership skills.
-Employees participate in formal training, advanced workshops, rotational assignments, mentoring and feedback sessions to further develop themselves as future leaders.
+Employees participate in formal training, advanced workshops, rotational assignments, and mentoring and feedback sessions to further develop themselves as future leaders.

 Policy, Government & Public Affairs